Raibows/MLinRust/README.md

 5. **SVM**, with linear kernel using SGD and Hinge Loss to optimize.
 6. **nn Module**, containing ``linear(MLP)`` and some ``activation`` functions which could be freely stacked and optimized by gradient back propagations.
 6. **KNN**, supporting both ``KdTree`` and vanilla ``BruteForceSearch``.
+6. **K-Means**, clustering data with an unsupervised learning approach

 ## Start